 15 Do not love the world or the things in the world.
 If anyone loves the world, the love of The Father is not in him.
 16 For all that is in the world—the lust of the flesh, the lust of the eyes, and the pride of life—is not of The Father but is of the world.
 17 And the world is passing away, and the lust of it; but he who does the Will of God abides forever (1 John 2:15-17).

-We belong to the Kingdom of God, though we live in this world, sojourning, until God calls us Home.
+We belong to the Kingdom of God, though we live in this world, sojourning, until God calls us home.
 If we love The Father, we will do His Will here, with eternity on our minds.
 The things of this world are temporary.
 They should not consume our thoughts and time.
-Money is good but the love of it can lead to greed.
-Our looks, clothing and possessions can make us obsessed, prideful or depressed, if we become discontent.
-Food and entertainment are essential, but an excess is detrimental to our health or leads to mismanagement of our time and resources.
+Money is good, but the love of it can lead to greed.
+Our looks, clothing and possessions can make us arrogant, or depressed, if we become discontent.
+An excess of anything is detrimental to our health and relationships.
+It leads to mismanagement of our time and resources.

 11 When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things (1 Corinthians 13).